Consilience

 ・・・ science is religion liberated and writ large. ・・・Preferring a search for objective reality over revelation is another way of satisfying religious hunger.
 (Chapter 1)

-This words reminds me of Spinoza.
+These words remind me of Spinoza.

 The greatest enterprise of the mind has always been and always will be the attempted linkage of the sciences and humanities. ・・・Consilience is the key to unification.
 (Chapter 2)